 MIXED VEGE BITES

 Slice cucumber and carrot into rounds of similar thickness.
-Use a small cookie cutter to cut shapes from each vege, then just swap the shapes around.
+Use a small cookie cutter or our Basic Shapes Cutter Set to cut shapes from each vege, then just swap the shapes around.
 You could replace one of veges with cheese too to make cucumber/cheese or carrot/cheese bites.
 You can also use this technique for fruits like apple or melon.

 You can experiment using this technique on whole apples too, which look fantastic if you use two colours.
 And if you feel like getting extra fancy, alphabet cutters can be used to spell out a message!
 In each of these examples below, I just pushed the cutter about 1cm into the apple, then used the tip of a paring knife to help remove the shape.
 It comes out a lot more easily than you'd think!